Supervisory Management Skills Program: Communications and Team Development *ONLINE*

 Gain techniques to enhance their communication abilities and build strong, productive interactions with their teams.

-• Review the foundational principles and concepts that underpin effective communication in a supervisory role
+• Review the foundational principles that underpin effective communication in a supervisory role

-• Reflect on the '5 C's' of critical communication and their relevance to supervision
+• Reflect on the role of clarity in effective communication

-• Identify and evaluate three critical communication skills required for effective supervision
+• Identify three critical communication skills required for effective supervision

-• Through case scenarios and group practice, apply techniques for using each of the three critical communication skills in the workplace
+• Apply techniques for using each of the three critical communication skills in the workplace

-• Explore the significance of cultural competence and gain insights in effective communication across cultures
+• Explore the significance of culture and gain insights in cross-cultural communication

 Performance Coaching